Teach the Vote's Week in Review: Oct. 14, 2016

 We're only 10 days away from the start of early voting for the 2016 general election.
 Many thanks to all of you who helped get pro-public education voters registered.
 Read more about Texas's record-setting voter registration statistics in this recent article from The Texas Tribune, which we've republished here on Teach the Vote.
 Election Day is Tuesday, Nov.
 8. The early voting period will run from Monday, Oct.
 24, through Friday, Nov.
 4. Early voting enables you to visit any polling place within your county or political subdivision.
 In most counties, if you wait until Election Day to vote, you'll be required to vote in the assigned polling location for your precinct.
 Voters over the age of 65 or those unable to make it to the polls due to certain circumstances such as illness may apply for a ballot by mail.
 Learn more about the requirements for voting here.
 Also, click here to find out about ways the Texas Educators Vote coalition, which includes ATPE, is encouraging school leaders to help get their employees to the polls during the early voting period.
 Now is a great time to find out where legislative and State Board of Education candidates stand on public education issues.
 Use our 2016 Races page to search for your districts and read about the candidates in those races.
 Remember that unlike the primary elections held earlier this year where voters had to choose to vote in either the Republican or Democratic primaries, in November you can vote for any candidate in the general election regardless of party affiliation, including independent candidates.

-interim hearing for Monday, Oct.
+The House Public Education Committee has scheduled an interim hearing for Monday, Oct.
 17, where the main topic of discussion will be private school vouchers.
 ATPE Lobbyist Monty Exter will be testifying at the hearing and will provide a full report for Teach the Vote next week.
 In the meantime, check out this video press release where Monty explains why ATPE remains committed to fighting efforts to implement a publicly funded voucher or private school scholarship program in Texas.

 The U.S. Department of Education has released new federal rules for teacher preparation, which include requirements for states to hold educator preparation programs accountable for a number of factors.
 ATPE Lobbyist Kate Kuhlmann has been following the development of the rules over the last couple of years and provided a full report for Teach the Vote earlier this week.

-recent hearing of the Senate Committee on Criminal Justice, which Whitmire chairs.
+Sen. John Whitmire (D-Houston) wants teachers to help students learn how to interact with law enforcement officers in the hope of decreasing violent incidents.
+Whitmire has announced plans to file a bill that would make lessons on police interaction part of the required curriculum for students in the ninth grade.
+The topic was discussed at a recent hearing of the Senate Committee on Criminal Justice, which Whitmire chairs.
 Read more about the idea in a recent story from KVUE News here, and check out a related interview with ATPE member Cristal Misplay, who worked as a law enforcement officer before becoming a third-grade teacher in Round Rock ISD.
 We want to hear your thoughts on requiring the ninth grade curriculum to include lessons on interacting with police.
 Post your comments below.

 Austin ISD is considering ways to foster teacher retention by partnering with the City of Austin to explore future affordable housing options for educators and other public employees.
 Austin ATPE President Heidi Langan spoke to KXAN News this week about the local cost of teacher turnover.
 Her district has struggled to keep teachers who often leave for neighboring districts that offer higher salaries and where houses are more affordable.
 Check out the full interview here.